classicwuhao/qmaxuse/README.md

 	```
 	to lanuch QMaxUSE.
 * Load a sample model.
-* In the USE command line, type *maxuse -q* to check the sample model.

 ### 2.2 Pre-built Libraries
 A user can choose to use pre-built libraries.
 The pre-built libraries are located [here](solver).
 Currently, the pre-built libraries are tested under Windows 10 and MacOS.
 For linux, please follow the instructions [here](https://github.com/Z3Prover/z3).